 CARU, Kids & Advertising

-When advertising is found to be misleading, inaccurate, or inconsistent with CARU’s guidelines, CARU seeks change through the voluntary cooperation of advertisers.
+When advertising or data collection practices are found to be misleading, inappropriate, or inconsistent with CARU’s guidelines, CARU seeks change through the voluntary cooperation of companies.

 CARU Supporters have access to benefits and resources including:

 - Advertising pre-screening and guidance from CARU staff

 - Free subscription to monthly CARU case reports

 - Invitation to discuss current industry issues and changes at the annual Supporters’ Council Meeting